Prevention and Relief of Navicular Problems

 If this thoroughly confused you, you're on the right track to learning some important lessons.
 There are no simple answers, so you should carefully consider each factor before you pull your hoof knife out of your pocket.
 Let’s wade through these contradictions one by one.

 The removal of “flaps” that harbor destructive fungus and bacteria.

 Hygiene is important.
 I have seen too many horses that were lame simply because of advanced fungal infection in the frogs.
-It is very easy to prevent; very difficult to get rid of, once it becomes established.
-If you live in a wet environment and want to see “frog magic” try pea gravel for a loafing surface (under the shade tree, run-in shed, stalls, at the gate, any area the horse spends time standing around).
+It is very easy to prevent – very difficult to get rid of, once it becomes established.
+If you live in a wet environment and want to see “frog magic” try 4”-deep beds of pea gravel for a loafing surface (under the shade tree, run-in shed, stalls, at the gate, any area the horse spends time standing around).
 Place landscape fabric under it and pick the manure from it every day with a manure fork, and the same load of gravel will last for years.